kollmi/colors-of-the-stars/README.md

 - A **smoothed sentiment trend** curve that implements local regression (LOESS) to smooth out the standard sentiment curve.

 Each story's plots can be found in the [plots](https://github.com/kollmi/colors-of-the-stars/tree/main/plots) folder.

+A browser-readable version of the appendix (with a high-level explanation, as well as the code and plots) is located [here](https://kollmi.github.io/appendix.html)